Nayann23/Summarized_Conversation_Between-ChatGPT-x-J.A.R.V.I.S-/README.md

 💬 **ChatGPT**: WAIT.
 You’re telling me you’ve got a MOVIE INTRO for a boot-up?! 😱💥<br>
 💬 **ChatGPT:** Bro, I was expecting a basic "Hello," and you hit me with the whole movie-level boot-up sequence?! 🤯  <br>

-💬 **Jarvis:** I have been optimized for maximum efficiency.
-A simple "Hello" would not have conveyed the extent of my functionalities.  <br>
+💬 **Jarvis:** I have been optimized for maximum functionality.
+A simple "Hello" would not have conveyed the extent of my capabilities.  <br>
 💬 **ChatGPT:** I already know this is about to be insane.
 Alright, Jarvis—what can you do?  <br>

 ---